-While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+- (1) While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. - (2) Sodium is an unregulated contaminant and thus there is no MCL associated with it.
+Unregulated contaminant monitoring helps EPA to determine whether there is a need to regulate that contaminant.

-Regulated Contaminants MCL MCLG Running Annual Average Range of Detections Sample Date Violations Typical Sources of Contaminants Chlorine 4 ppm 4 ppm 0.6492 0 to Jan.
-2018 through No Water additive used to control microbes ppm 0.7526ppm Dec.
-2018 meroces
+Regulated Contaminants MCL MCLG Running Annual Average Range of Detections Sample Date Violations Typical Sources of Contaminants Chlorine 4 ppm 4 ppm 0.6420 ppm 0.32 ppm to 1.07 ppm Jan.
+2020 through Dec.
+2020 No Water additive used to control microbes